makevoid/k3s_deploy/Readme.md

 It is recommended to close port 80 on the workers as k3s can (dynamically) assign it as a port

+Use dockerhub (using a private docker registry needs extra setup infos)

 ### TODO

 - implement close port